-Home » News » President Trump Announced Student Loan Debt Of Eligible Disabled Veterans Will Be Expedited
+Home » News » Student Loan Debt Of Eligible Disabled Veterans Forgiven

-President Trump Announced Student Loan Debt Of Eligible Disabled Veterans Will Be Expedited
+Student Loan Debt Of Eligible Disabled Veterans Forgiven

-President Trump Announced Student Loan Debt Of Eligible Disabled Veterans Will Be Expedited
+Student Loan Debt of Eligible Disabled Veterans Forgiven

 Because of the Higher Education Act of 1965, and the Higher Education Act of 2008, federal student loan debt is already discharged for veterans who are totally and permanently disabled.
 The problem is, the application process can be complicated.
 Veterans need to be able to prove they are eligible and that can be frustrating.